coganlab/GlobalLocal/README.md

 sig2 = HG_base._data
 sig3 = make_data_same(sig2, (sig2.shape[0],sig2.shape[1],sig2.shape[2]+1)) # originally we want to make the baseline the same shape as the signal.
-We still want to do that, but first, we'll make it bigger to reflect it once, then back to normal to randomly offset it and remove fixation cross effects. sig4 = make_data_same(sig3, sig2.shape) #here we do the random offset, we know that sig3 is bigger than sig1 by 1 in the time dimension so it will get randomly sliced. sig5 = make_data_same(sig4, sig1.shape) #and now sig4 should be sig2 but with a random offset, and we can then set it equal to sig1's shape like the original plan.``` Make sure to edit sub, event, and output_name
+We still want to do that, but first, we'll make it bigger to reflect it once, then back to normal to randomly offset it and remove fixation cross effects. sig4 = make_data_same(sig3, sig2.shape) #here we do the random offset, we know that sig3 is bigger than sig1 by 1 in the time dimension so it will get randomly sliced. sig5 = make_data_same(sig4, sig1.shape) #and now sig4 should be sig2 but with a random offset, and we can then set it equal to sig1's shape like the original plan.``` Make sure to edit sub, event, and output_name.
 2. Run last few cells to make grid plots for each channel (everything after "ok make greg significance and high gamma combined plots")
 **Notes for Experimenter**